-- Mobile phones and electronic devices - Chewing gum and tippex are not allowed in school. - Energy drinks, sweets, chocolate, biscuits and crisps are not permitted on the school site.
-If pupils are found with these items they will confiscated and not returned. - Pupils must not bring any potentially dangerous items or substances into school, e.g. knives of any kind, including penknives, hobby knives, matches, lighters, screwdrivers, etc. - The school operates a No-Smoking Policy, therefore smoking is strictly forbidden for staff and visitors.
-Cigarettes brought into school by pupils will be confiscated and destroyed and parents or carers informed.
+- Mobile phones, smart watches and electronic devices. - Chewing gum and tippex are not allowed in school. - Energy drinks, sweets, chocolate, biscuits and crisps are not permitted on the school site.
+If pupils are found with these items they will confiscated and not returned. - Pupils must not bring any potentially dangerous items or substances into school, e.g. knives of any kind, including penknives and hobby knives, matches, lighters, screwdrivers, illegal drugs etc. Any such items brought into school by pupils will be confiscated and either passed to the police or destroyed and parents/carers informed.
 Pupils will receive an appropriate sanction following a thorough investigation.
-This is likely to be a fixed term exclusion from school. - The Academy in line with DFE guidelines can hold random or strategic searches of student's bags and possession's in order to safeguarding against any of the banned items being on our site.
+This is likely to be a fixed term suspension from school or permanent exclusion. - The school operates a No-Smoking Policy, therefore smoking or vaping is strictly forbidden for staff and visitors.
+Cigarettes and vapes brought into school by pupils will be confiscated and destroyed and parents or carers informed.
+Pupils will receive an appropriate sanction following a thorough investigation.
+This is likely to be a fixed term exclusion from school. - The Academy in line with DFE guidelines can hold random or strategic searches of pupil's bags and possession's in order to safeguarding against any of the banned items being on our site.